nilearn/nilearn/doc/building_blocks/searchlight.rst

    :align: center
    :scale: 60

-We observe that
-the Bonferroni correction strategy yields results that are a bit more conservative that the results obtained with a permutation test.
+We observe that the Bonferroni correction strategy yields results that are a bit more conservative than the results obtained with a permutation test.

 ..
 [1]